shoter/MyCocoSettings/README.md

 My settings for plugin CoCo for VS

-Config files should go to %localappdata%\CoCo\CoCo.config.
+Config file should go to %localappdata%\CoCo\CoCo classifications.config.